dotnet/docs-maui/docs/ios/device-provisioning/automatic-provisioning.md

 When automatic provisioning is enabled, Visual Studio will re-run the automatic provisioning process if necessary when any of the following occur:

 - An iOS device is plugged into your Mac.
 This automatically checks to see if the device is registered on the Apple's developer portal.
 If it isn't, it will add it and generate a new provisioning profile that contains it.
 - The Bundle ID of your app is changed.
-This updates the app ID and so a new provisioning profile containing this app ID is created.
+This updates the App ID and so a new provisioning profile containing this App ID is created.
 - A supported capability is enabled in the **Entitlements.plist** file.
-This capability will be added to the app ID and a new provisioning profile with the updated app ID is generated.
+This capability will be added to the App ID and a new provisioning profile with the updated App ID is generated.
 Not all capabilities are currently supported. <!-- For more information on the ones that are supported, check out the [Working with Capabilities](~/ios/deploy-test/provisioning/capabilities/index.md) guide.-->

-## Wildcard app IDs
+## Wildcard App IDs

-By default automatic provisioning will attempt to create and use a wildcard app ID and provisioning profile instead of an explicit app ID based on the app's bundle identifier.
+By default automatic provisioning will attempt to create and use a wildcard App ID and provisioning profile instead of an explicit App ID based on the app's bundle identifier.
 Wildcard App IDs reduce the number of profiles and IDs to maintain in the Apple developer portal.
+For more information about wildcard App IDs, see [Create a development provisioning profile](manual-provisioning.md#create-a-development-provisioning-profile).

-In some cases, an app's entitlements require an explicit app ID.
+In some cases, an app's entitlements require an explicit App ID.
 The following entitlements do not support wildcard App IDs:

 - App Groups
 - Associated Domains